pumbaasdad/aws-account/README.md

 # Managed Resources

+## AWS

-The terraform in this project manages the following resources:
+The terraform in this project manages the following AWS resources:

  * The alias for your AWS account
  * IAM Policies